 Throughout the process of due diligence, investors should also have a look at the business model of a P2P platform as well as the overall financial situation.
 How does the company earn money?
 Does the platform operate profitably?
 And how well is the company positioned financially?
 In the following paragraphs of this Estateguru review, you can follow-up on those questions.

-Estateguru reached a turnover of €7.12 M in 2021.
-According to the numbers of the audited annual report, the platform generated a large part of its revenue through brokerage and commission fees from borrowers.
+How does Estateguru earn money?
+Estateguru generated EUR 8 million in revenue from its business in 2022.
+According to the numbers from the audited annual report, the platform generates a large part of its revenue through brokerage and commission fees from borrowers (65%).
+The percentage is between 2.5% and 4% of the loan amount.

-Estateguru hasn’t been profitable for the past three years.
-Last year’s annual report stated a loss of €2.18 M.
+Is Estateguru profitable?
+So far, the platform hasn’t been profitable for the past three years.
+Last year’s annual report stated a loss of EUR 5.88 million.

 Sign Up and Bonus